o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/behavior-context.md

 A notification bus is an EBus that enables the use of *event handlers*.
 Event handlers in a component can respond to the events that are sent to the component.
 You can reflect event handlers to the behavior context to make them available to scripting environments such as Script Canvas.

-Our Light component example handles the TurnOn, TurnOff, and Toggle events using the following C++ event handler methods on the `LightComponentNotificationBus`:
+Our Light component example handles the `TurnOn`, `TurnOff`, and `Toggle` events from the request bus using the following C++ event handler methods on the `LightComponentNotificationBus`:

 ```cpp
 class LightComponentNotifications